 Moneeb Iqbal received his B.M. in Viola Performance from the State University of New York at Fredonia.
 Moneeb has been an active performer and private teacher in the Northern Virginia and Washington D.C. area.
 Moneeb’s interest in Arts Administration evolved after being enrolled in the Master’s in Viola Performance program at the University of Akron.
-He has been an active performer with the University of Akron Graduate Quartet and Symphony Orchestra.
-He has been heavily involved in educational outreach programs with the University of Akron Graduate Quartet.
-He has served as a Cabin Counselor and Unit Leader at the Interlochen Center for the Arts, as an Arts Administration intern with The Cleveland Orchestra, and as an Artist Liaison at the Aspen Music Festival.
-Moneeb currently works as a Programs Assistant with Tuesday Musical Association and as Media Manager with the University of Akron's School of Dance, Theatre, and Arts Administration.
-With a Master’s degree in Arts Administration, Moneeb aspires to work in an administrative position for a regional orchestra, summer festival, chamber music series or in a music department at a University.
+He was an active performer with the University of Akron Graduate Quartet and Symphony Orchestra.
+He was also heavily involved in educational outreach programs with the University of Akron Graduate Quartet.
+He served as a Cabin Counselor and Unit Leader at the Interlochen Center for the Arts as an Arts Administration intern with The Cleveland Orchestra, and as an Artist Liaison at the Aspen Music Festival.
+Moneeb worked as a Programs Assistant with Tuesday Musical Association and as Media Manager with the University of Akron's School of Dance, Theatre, and Arts Administration.
+With a Master’s degree in Arts Administration, Moneeb is currently aspiring to work in an administrative position for a regional orchestra, summer festival, chamber music series or in a music department at a University.

 Elle Dutton is a second-year student in the Arts Administration Graduate Program.
 She received her B.A. in Music, with an emphasis in Voice, from Heidelberg University in December of 2014.
 Her decision to pursue a career in Arts Administration came to her while completing her undergraduate degree and encouraged her to add Communications and supplemental Business classes to her course work.
 Elle’s notable experiences include: Artistic Administrative Intern at the Santa Fe Chamber Music Festival, Administrative Staff of the Summit Choral Society, Director of the St. John’s UCC choir in Tiffin Ohio, Marketing and Communications Intern at United Church Homes, Office Aid in the Heidelberg University Alumni Engagement Office, in addition to performing in productions such as Young Frankenstein and Avenue Q. Her experience in arts education and passion for performance allow her to have a well-rounded perspective of incorporating the arts and community engagement.
 After graduating from the University of Akron, Elle hopes to find her place as a valuable part of a non-profit performing arts venue in the area of Artistic Services or as a member of a Marketing Staff.